 This course will provide students with an introductory overview of French art and cinema and the study of visual cultures more generally.
-We will examine various ways of 'reading' a piece of art - whether a painting, a photograph, or a film while viewing representative works from different periods of French and regional history, both in class and through site visits to various local and regional art museums (the Palais des Beaux Art in Lille, la Piscine in Roubaix, and the Louvre-Lens).
+We will examine various ways of 'reading' a piece of art - whether a painting, a photograph, or a film - while viewing representative works from different periods of French and regional history, both in class and through site visits to local and regional art museums such as Lille's Palais des Beaux Arts.